The Purple Heart: Plot

 In April 1942, after a raid on Japan, eight American aircrew made up of the crews from two North American B-25 Mitchell bombers, are captured.
 Capt.
 Harvey Ross (Dana Andrews), becomes the leader of the captives.
-Initially, the men are picked up by a local government official who is a Chinese collaborator in a Wang Jingwei controlled section of China.
+Initially, the men are picked up by a local government official, who turns out to be a Chinese collaborator in a Japanese-controlled section of China.
 The collaborator delivers the Americans to the Imperial Japanese Army to be put on trial at the Shanghai Police Headquarters.
-Although international observers and correspondents are allowed to witness the trial, the commanding officer, General Mitsubi (Richard Loo) refuses to allow Karl Kappel (Torben Meyer), the Swiss Consul to contact Washington.
+Although international observers and correspondents are allowed to witness the trial, the commanding officer, General Mitsubi refuses to allow the Swiss Consul to contact Washington.

 At the start of the trial, Lt.
-Greenbaum (Sam Levene), an attorney in civilian life (CCNY Law 1939), declares the trial is illegal, as the men are in the military service of their country.
+Greenbaum, an attorney in civilian life, declares the trial is illegal, as the men are in the military service of their country.
 When the senior officer Captain Ross refuses to answer the demands of the sly General Mitsubi to reveal the location of their aircraft carrier, the general decides to break the men.
 The airmen endure harsh interrogation and torture from the Japanese guards with Sgt.
-Jan Skvoznik (Kevin O'Shea) left in a catatonic state with a permanent head twitch.
+Jan Skvoznik left in a catatonic state with a persistent head twitch.
 In court, the men see the pitiful state of Skvoznik.
 Lts.
-Canelli (Richard Conte) and Vincent (Don "Red" Barry) rush the Japanese general, quickly felled by rifle butts and are returned to their cell.
+Canelli and Vincent rush the Japanese general, quickly felled by rifle butts and are returned to their cell.
 Canelli, an artist, suffers a broken right hand and arm.
 Vincent ends up in a catatonic state much like Skvoznik.
 Sgt.
-Clinton (Farley Granger) returns seemingly unharmed, but the Japanese have ruptured his vocal cords, and he is unable to speak.
-The Japanese have a listening device in the cell when Greenbaum (Sam Levene) repeats what the speechless Clinton writes.
+Clinton returns seemingly unharmed, but the Japanese have ruptured his vocal cords, and he is unable to speak.
+The Japanese have a listening device in the cell when Greenbaum repeats what the speechless Clinton writes.
 If anything happens to Lt.
-Bayforth (Charles Russell), he will tell all.
+Bayforth, he will tell all.
 After being tortured, Bayforth returns with his hands and arms useless, covered in black rubber gloves.

-In the face of his captives' unshakable resolve and the realization that the Japanese are doomed to destruction, the sadistic General Mitsubi ultimately chooses to shoot himself.
+In the face of his captives' unshakable resolve and the realization that the Japanese are doomed to destruction, General Mitsubi ultimately chooses to shoot himself.
 The systematic torture and abuse the airmen endured while in captivity, and the final injustice of being tried, convicted and executed as war criminals is unveiled to the world.